The answer is Yes, despite people debating over this for years.

 Knowing boxing techniques will surely give you an advantage over someone who doesn’t know how to defend against it or how to attack.
 Put it like that – when Spartans went at war and in a situation where their shield and spear are gone, what would they use?
 Obviously, they’d use their bare hands to fight.
 Boxing was the simplest and most natural form of fighting.

-And I know what you might be thinking right now, although getting a book alone won’t get you anywhere – it’s the hundreds and thousands of hours put into training that make a good boxer.
+And I know what you might be thinking right now, although getting a book alone won’t get you anywhere – it’s the hundreds and thousands of hours put into training to be a good boxer.

 All martial arts can help you with your mental health.
 As a Muay Thai enthusiast, I can see how much progress I made in my mentality thanks to martial arts.